The most controversial line-up changes in rock history

 Before: with Stuart Cable

 The original trio was Kelly Jones, Richard Jones and Stuart Cable.
 However, drummer Cable was fired in 2003 due to "lack of commitment" and replaced by Javier Weyler.
+Cable went on to forge a successful career in the media, before his untimely death in 2010 at the age of 40.
 The current line-up features Adam Zindani on guitar and Jamie Morrison on drums.

 Before: with Pete Best